CS-361-Group-28/U-Eat-Database/README.md

 # U-Eat-Database
-Database setup and management modules.
+Database setup and management modules for SQL database hosted on OSU server.
-## Details
-- SQL
-- OSU hosted.
-### Tables
-- User
-- Restaurant